 We are Focused on You.

-The School of Medicine seeks to affirm and support your development into physicians.
-Programs and initiatives tailored to M.D. students are complimentary to resources available to all OHSU students through the Joseph B. Trainer Health & Wellness Center (JBT).
+Programs and initiatives tailored to M.D. students are complimentary to resources available to all OHSU students through the Student Health and Wellness Center (SHW).

 Dr. Furnari completed her undergraduate studies at Brown University, studying human biology.
-Her desire to further understand human beings and the science of healing directed her to Georgetown University for a master's degree in mind-body medicine and physiology with a focus the stress response.
+Her desire to further understand human beings and the science of healing directed her to Georgetown University for a master's degree in mind-body medicine and physiology with a focus on the stress response.
 For medical school, she attended the University of Massachusetts where she studied mindfulness-based stress reduction and taught an elective on integrative medicine to her peers.
-She came to Portland for her pediatric residency and created the "Well Resident" program, a wellness curriculum for primary care residents at OHSU, which she directed for two years during her residency.
+She came to Portland for her pediatric residency and created the "Well Resident" program, a wellness curriculum for primary care residents at OHSU, which she directed for two years.
 With the help of OHSU medical students, the curriculum for residents was adapted and made into a medical student elective, which she taught.
-Her last year of residency Dr. Furnari was the president of the House Officer's Association and started working on leadership programming for women medical students, the WLDP.
-Realizing that well-being often comes from having vision and purpose, Dr. Furnari emphasizes developing leadership skills.
-She completed the relational leadership institute program at OHSU to improve her ability to understand the interprofessional healthcare team, and will be the moderator at the annual Oregon Medical Association Conference in September 2018.
+Her last year of residency, Dr. Furnari was the president of the House Officer's Association and created the Women's Leadership Development Program (WLDP) for medical students.
+Realizing that well-being often comes from having vision and purpose, Dr. Furnari also emphasizes developing leadership skills.
+She completed the Relational Leadership Institute program at OHSU in 2017 to improve her ability to understand the inter-professional healthcare team.
+She has also completed the Stanford Business School's Executive Education Program in "Innovative Healthcare Leadership" and "Women's Leadership".
 It is her life goal and passion to combine and teach leadership development and wellness in the medical school to ensure that trainees have fulfilled, inspiring, healthy careers in medicine.

 The Grad Gallery

-July 12th from 12-1pm was the reveal of the 3 student winners for "The Grad Gallery" space in the RLSB 5S entrance where the School of Medicine Deans' offices are located.
+The student winners for "The Grad Gallery" space, RLSB 5S entrance - the School of Medicine Deans' office - were announced in July 2019.
 This project was made possible by medical students Taylor Anderson and Maggie Aulet-Leon who led efforts to organize and create this space with Dr. Furnari.
 Funding came from an OHSU SOM wellness grant and Dr. Furnari's own grant from the Oregon Medical Education Foundation.
 40 faculty representatives from all graduate schools housed in RLSB voted on the winners from a large number of student entries from all the healthcare programs.
 The top three pieces were selected based on voting results and are now hanging in the entrance.
 Two of three winners were medical students, Chris Graulty and Aubre Gilbert.
 The goal of this project is to encourage students to find artistic venues to express themselves and their journey through medical education.
 Every year there will be another selection process to continue to celebrate our local creative talent and bring a personal touch to our learning space.

 Heart & Spade Farm